-(e) Where the motor is a reoilable type, lubricate it as specified in the section covering lubrication of Telechron motors.
+(e) Where the motor is a reoilable type, lubricate it at intervals as specified in the section covering lubrication of Telechron motors.

-(f) Recommended Lubrication Intervals: It is recommended that all parts except the driving shaft bearings, surface of the timer gear, and the motor be lubricated at inter-L,vals of 24 months, the driving shaft bearing and the surface of the timer gear be lubricated at intervals of 12 months, and the motor at intervals as specified in the section covering lubrication of Telechron motors.
-These intervals may be extended or reduced if periodic inspections have indicated that local conditions are such that requirements (a) to (d), inclusive, are met during the extended or reduced intervals.
+(f) Recommended Lubrication Intervals: It is recommended that all parts except the driving shaft bearings, surface of the timer gear, and the motor, be lubricated at intervals of 24 months, the driving shaft bearings and the surface of the timer gear be lubricated at intervals of 12 months, and the motor at intervals as specified in the section covering lubrication of Telechron motors.
+These intervals may be extended or reduced if periodic inspections have indicated that local conditions are such to insure that requirements (a) to (e), inclusive, are met during the extended or reduced intervals.